DevalPanchal/Assignment2/README.md

 In a seperate terminal (also with the project folder as its specified directory) run the client UI with the line:
 	"gradle run --args='ClientDownload/ *YourNameHere*'

+# Operating the UI:

+After you have successfully gotten the program running, you may be curious on how to operate the program itself.

+Before you are able to share any of your files, make sure to store them in the "ClientDownload" folder located in the project folder.

+To upload, click any file on the left side to select a target for uploading then click the "Upload" button.

+To download, click any file on the right side to select a target for downloading then click the "Download" button.

+If you wish to refresh the listed contents of your "ClientDownload" folder, hit the "Refresh" button.

+To select a different folder to upload and download from, click the "File" tab at the top and select "Choose Base Folder".

+To exit the program, click the "File" tab at the top and select "Exit".